Senja20/mol-3022-front-end-application/README.md

 To get started with the project, follow these steps:

-1. Navigate to the project directory: `cd project-directory`
+1. Navigate to the project directory: `cd <project-directory>`
 2. Install the dependencies: `npm install`
 3. Run the development server: `npm run dev`
 4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Available Scripts

-In the project directory, you can run the following scripts:
+In the project directory, you can run the following scripts (commands are define the in the `package.json`):

 ### `npm run dev`

-Runs the development server.<br />
+Runs the development server.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser (as mentioned above).

 ### `npm run build`

-Builds the app for production to the `build` folder.<br />
+Builds the app for production to the `build` folder.
 It correctly bundles Next.js in production mode and optimizes the build for the best performance.

-### `npm start`

-Starts the production server.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm run lint`

 Runs the linter to check for code style and formatting issues.
+This project uses the [ESlint](https://eslint.org/) for linting.
+If you use VSCode, it is recommended to use the [VSCode ESLinter Extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
+If you prefer JetBrain products, [WebStorm ESLint Plugin](https://www.jetbrains.com/help/webstorm/eslint.html) and [IntelliJ IDEs Plugin](https://plugins.jetbrains.com/plugin/7494-eslint) are available.

 ### `npm run test`

-Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://nextjs.org/docs/testing) for more information.
+Run the automated tests and output the testing results.
+See the Next.js documentation about [running tests](https://nextjs.org/docs/app/building-your-application/testing/jest).

 ## The Page